Iaotle/bravoure-challenge/README.md

 ## Overview
 The project includes a Laravel job (`Prefetcher`) and a YouTube API client (`YouTubeClient`) that efficiently fetches and caches popular videos.
 It also includes a `WikipediaClient` for fetching country descriptions and various routes for cache management and data seeding.

 Some things are left as TODOs.
 There is also an MVP (first commit), which offers a significantly reduced feature set and caches based on YouTube's own pageTokens.
-Their prevPageToken and nextPageToken implementation means that this method resulted in caching the same pages multiple times (for example, the first page with token CAAQAA becomes CDIQAA).
+Their prevPageToken and nextPageToken implementation means that this method resulted in caching the same pages multiple times (for example, the first page with token CAAQAA becomes CDIQAQ).
 I've implemented a wrapper that will allow you to specify any number of maxResults, and numerical pageTokens.

 ## How to deploy
 You will need to have PHP, NPM, and Composer already installed.
 Refer to https://laravel.com/docs/11.x/installation#docker-installation-using-sail to setup Docker.
 I used Laravel v11.42.1, PHP v8.4.4, WSL2 + Docker Desktop on Windows.